cloudberrydb/cloudberrydb/src/backend/gporca/README.md

 ### Extended Tests

-Debug builds of GPORCA include a couple of "extended" tests for features like fault-simulation and time-slicing that work by running the entire test suite in combination with the feature being tested.
+Debug builds of GPORCA include a couple of "extended" tests for features like fault-simulation that work by running the entire test suite in combination with the feature being tested.
 These tests can take a long time to run and are not enabled by default.
 To turn extended tests on, add the cmake arguments `-D ENABLE_EXTENDED_TESTS=1`.